 Best Yamaha electronic drum sets: buying advice

-With so much choice out there, exactly how do Yamaha stack up against other big players like Roland's electronic drum sets or Alesis electronic drum sets?
-A key difference is that, rather than the mesh heads found on some of Roland's entry-level kits – and certainly on the company's intermediate to top-end kits – Yamaha offers its own material, which is known as Textured Cellular Silicone.
-This material is designed to recreate the feel and rebound of traditional mylar acoustic drum heads, while also being pleasingly quiet.
-It’s a unique material, but it really works.
+One key differential is that, rather than the mesh heads found on some of Roland's entry-level kits – and certainly on the company's intermediate to top-end kits – Yamaha offers its own material, known as Textured Cellular Silicone.
+Designed to recreate the feel and rebound of traditional mylar acoustic drum heads, while also being pleasingly quiet, it’s a unique material, but it really works.
 These heads are found on Yamaha's DTX502 series and above.

 There's always been great debate when it comes to Roland Vs Yamaha electronic drum sets.
 But which brand is best?
 Both companies offer a range of electronic kits for every level of drummer and budget, and with their own take on key technologies and pad design.